Local community support:

 Providing Access to Food, Shelter and Healthcare

 In addition to our focus on literacy and education, we recognize that children in low-income families are often at risk of having other fundamental needs unmet.
 For this reason, the Pitney Bowes Relief Fund and Pitney Bowes Foundation regularly provide funding to organizations that help individuals and families gain access to healthy, nourishing food, affordable medical and mental health care, shelter for those in transition, and special services for women and children at risk.
-An example is our long history of partnership with United Way to ensure the health and well-being of our communities through programs such as ALICE (Asset Limited, Income Constrained, Employed) that target support to individuals and families facing hardships.
+An example is our long history of partnership with United Way through programs such as ALICE (Asset Limited, Income Constrained, Employed) that target support to individuals and families facing hardships.
 We also provide support to a number of local food banks and shelters.